jcioi/joi-contests-site/joi-sp-2023/index-en.md

 After the contest finishes, we will open the judging server for one week.
 Interested contestants can improve and resubmit their solutions by themselves.

-There is no online contest of [The 3nd Japanese Olympiad in Informatics for Girls Spring Camp](https://www.ioi-jp.org/joig-camp/2023/2023-joig-sp_camp-rules.html).
+There is no online contest of [The 3nd Japanese Olympiad in Informatics for Girls Spring Training](https://www.ioi-jp.org/joig-camp/2023/2023-joig-sp_camp-rules.html).

 ## Contest Information

 <dl>
   <dt>Name</dt>
-    <dd>The 22th Japanese Olympiad in Informatics Spring Camp Online Contest</dd>
+    <dd>The 22th Japanese Olympiad in Informatics Spring Training Online Contest</dd>

   <dt>Contest System</dt>
   <dd>